 $39.95.
 A gorgeous design and a nice big size for someone who wants to take their filtered water with them and not run out over a few hours.

 $45.00 This book is just fabulous for the woman who wants to keep things simple at home and are interested in the subject of self-sufficiency and off grid living .
 It is PACKED with recipes, ideas and resources to ditch all the modern noise and keep it simple.

 $41.95 I adore Lily Lolo make up.
 The quality is tops minus all the petroleum and lead in the mainstream stuff.
 This set is great value and a boss from many years ago always used to say “A woman’s self confidence and sexiness always goes up a notch with painted lips – caveat: I was in the cosmetics industry at the time, but it’s true for me.
 Even in a lovely light shade like the below, a little lip pencil and gloss and I feel a million bucks.

 $59.95 (a wee bit more than $50 but sometimes you just can’t help yourself!)
 For the foodie mum – Better yet, you could make the cheese for her, give her a glass of wine and say “Your best friend Suzie’s on her way over, and we’re off to the movies and we’ll be back in a couple of hours.
 Have a great time catching up with your bestie.”
 I think one of the most precious gifts to a woman on mother’s day, is reminding her of the gifts she should give herself.

-$39.95.
-I find crytals so calming and empowering and for a mum into alternative therapies, essential oils and the like, where you don’t want to give her the ‘wrong treatment from the wrong place / wrong oils etc’ then if the mum you’re buying for loves her crystals, this card set is perfect, with affirmation cards for the crazy timesand a gorgeous stand to set them next to her crystals (note: crystals not included but they do have a range of beautiful ones!)
+I find crystals so empowering and for a mum into alternative therapies, essential oils and the like, where you don’t want to give her the ‘wrong treatment from the wrong place / wrong oils,etc’ then if the mum you’re buying for loves her crystals, Stoned has a lush collection of ritual packs and sets that fills you with a light mood and positive energy.